Christoph/MultilingualTextAnalysis/README.md

 The dictionary_training_test_results.csv file includes the results for classfier selection.

-The manual_test_results.csv file the results for evaluation of training .
+The manual_test_results.csv file the results for the testing classifiers which were trained with dictionary annotated date with manually annotated test data.